mrmop/IGX/readme.md

 	new AdsService("crazygames");	// Use CrazyGames portal ads
 ```

-Create a game in the Crazy Games dashboard and upload your game files as well as the sdk.html located in IGX\lib\vendors\crazygames.
-You may want to customise sdk.html to contain details about your particular game.
+Create a game in the Crazy Games dashboard and upload your game files.

 Note that preloading ads is not possible using the Crazy Games SDK so calls to loadAsync() will return successfully.
 Finally, ensure that you read the Crazy Games guidelines at https://developer.crazygames.com/sdk#Guidelines